janekx21/bachelor-thesis/chapters/ba.typ

 The language server takes the document that was sent via "didSave", analyzes it using the CPAchecker and sends back a "publishDiagnostics" notification.
 The whole thing can also be verified via the cloud when configured.
-The eclipse plugin is based on the generic languge client LSP4E.
+The eclipse plugin is based on the generic language client LSP4E.
 It is installed via an update site.
 The plugin is built automatically via Apache Maven and Eclipse Tycho.
 Due to conflicts between the OSGi manifest and Maven manifest, a workaround had to be implemented.
 The work used an online survey of potential